mjhoptics/opticalglass/docs/README.rst

 Interface to .AGF files
 -----------------------

-`opticalglass` provides a wrapper around the .agf file importer in the ZemaxGlass package.
+OpticalGlass provides a wrapper around the .agf file importer in the ZemaxGlass package.
 Each .agf file is mapped to a Glass Catalog.

 Interface to RefractiveIndex.INFO database